• Skip to primary navigation

 A recession-proof writing career?
 Whoever heard of such a thing?

-There are certain types of projects and styles of writing that are affected worse when things go south with the economy.
-Likewise, there are certain things that you can work on, projects you can undertake that might actually pay better in a bad economy.
+There are certain types of projects and styles of writing that are more negatively affected when things go south with the economy.
+Likewise, there are certain areas you can work on and projects you can undertake that actually pay better in a bad economy.

 I started keeping a list of these ideas on how to recession-proof your writing career.
 Here are nine of the best.
-If you’re looking for a truly recession-proof career, you should be doing a mix of all these things.
+If you’re looking for a truly recession-proof career, you should do a mix of all these things.

 1. Create your own streams of income

-I’m a huge fan of passive income streams but that’s not what I’m talking about here.
-The kind of income streams I’m talking about are anything but passive.
-This involves e-courses, self-published books, even products.
+I’m a huge fan of passive income streams, but that’s not what I’m talking about here.
+The income streams I’m talking about are anything but passive.
+This involves courses, self-published books, and even products.

-If you start thinking about non-fiction—books and e-courses—I don’t think it would surprise you if I said that people buy a ton of personal finance books during a depression.
+If you think about non-fiction—books and courses—it might not surprise you if I said that people buy a ton of personal finance books during a depression.
 They’re looking for information on how to make money through alternate career streams.
-During a financial crisis, I think it’s fair to say most of us want to know how to make a living working from home.
+During a pandemic, many of us want to know how to start a business from home.

-And then there are the evergreen topics.
-People are still having babies, getting sick, needing to take care of aging parents.
-Books and information products about those topics will always sell because there will always be mums looking for information on toilet-training their toddlers and finding alternate health treatments for their husbands’ heart problems.
+And then there are evergreen topics.
+People are still having babies, getting sick, and taking care of aging parents.
+Books and information products about those topics will always sell because there will always be mums looking for information on toilet-training their toddlers and finding alternate health treatments for their spouse’s heart problems.

-A good place to start recession-proofing your writing career is to have at least one specialism that’s useful in a bad economy.
+A good place to start recession-proofing your writing career is to have at least one specialty that’s useful in a poor economy.

-Parenting magazines, for instance.
+Parenting websites, for instance.
 Or business publications.
-People magazine.
 You get the idea.
-Like with books, magazines that cater to a specific, niche audience almost always do well, regardless of the financial markets.
-If you can start getting regular work from these magazines, it won’t matter if there’s a dip in the economy.
+Like with books, publications that cater to a specific, niche audience almost always do well, regardless of the financial markets.
+If you can start getting regular work from these publications, it won’t matter if there’s a dip in the economy.
 As long as they have their loyal audiences and advertiser base, you’ll be fine, too.

 3. Write for businesses that flourish in a bad economy